thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

       <td>
         Session state is preserved across disconnects for a defined period.
         Subscriptions and queued messages are restored on reconnect.
-        Ideal for intermittent connectivity with controlled resource usage.
+        Suitable for intermittent connectivity with controlled resource usage.
       </td>
     </tr>
     <tr>